 What are some myths and misunderstandings about child labour?

 There are, sadly, still many misconceptions about what child labour is.
 Some of these include:

 1. Child labour is only a problem in low-income countries

-In fact, child labour – including hazardous forms of work – can be found in many countries.
+In fact, child labour — including hazardous forms of work — can be found in many countries.
 In the US, for example, underage workers are often employed in agriculture, with a high proportion of them coming from either immigrant or ethnic-minority families.
-Working in farms, they are exposed to extreme heat, sharp tools and heavy machinery as well as toxic pesticides.
-A US government report from 2018 revealed that half of work-related deaths among children in the US occur in agriculture.
+Working on farms, they are exposed to extreme heat, sharp tools and heavy machinery as well as toxic pesticides.

 2. Child labour will disappear when poverty disappears